 - stop sending you mailing information when you ask us to (opt out)

-To do this you can contact us:
+To do this you can complete our online form below

 If you're not satisfied with our response, you may contact our Data Protection Officer by emailing firstname.lastname@example.org

 Alternatively, if you're not satisfied with the way we've handled your information, the Information Commissioner's Office (ICO) is the UK’s independent authority upholding information rights in the public interest and their contact details are on the Information Commissioner's Office website.

 British Sign Language (BSL) video: What is GDPR?